-\ The mischiefs arising from the farming-system are greatly augmented, if it happens, as is often the case, that some of the Head-men, or public officers, either openly or under-hand, become renters.
+^{} The mischiefs arising from the farming-system are greatly augmented, if it happens, as is often the case, that some of the Head-men, or public officers, either openly or under-hand, become renters.
 The bad consequences, then, are evident.

-Descended from antient families, that have, for generations, monopolized the public employments, they command from the natives of Ceylon both respect and fear :--they have had, from the carliest times, the administration of the public revenues; and their families have become opulent.
+Those natives who are placed in the highest public situations, must see the general improvement of husbandry, and increase of agriculture, with a jealous eye: because it must be of prejudicial consequence to their personal and family interest; being themselves possessed of the best fields.
+Their riches and power depending chiefly upon landed property, it is to their advantage that the price of grain should be kept high, that no new land should be brought into cultivation, or that those which are so should not be improved.
+These Head-men must also feel anxious to prevent any innovation in the old systems, by which their influence on the people would be shaken.
+Descended from antient families, that have, for generations, monopolized the public employments, they command from the natives of Ceylon both respect and fear:-they have had, from the earliest times, the administration of the public revenues; and their families have become opulent.
 I do not mean to assert that this is to be regretted; the contrary is my opinion; but it is proper to watch, that their power and influence among the natives be not unduly exercised, to the general detriment of the public interest.

-The persons proper to be employed in the collection of the landtax ought to be subaltern native officers, under any denomination by which Government may choose to distinguish them, but in no other character than that of tax-gatherers, placed immediately under the controul of the English collector, and each tax-gatherer accounting in a direct manner to him for his collection.
-Great service, however, may be derived from the Modilears and other Head-men, by employing them to check the accounts of the tax-gatherers, making them keep a register of all the land-taxes collected in their districts or villages; for which purpose, they should receive, from the tax-gatherers, an account of the revenue collected from each field; the correctness of which the Modilear or Head-man should be authorized and commanded to ascertain, by inquiries from the parties, or by any other proper means in his power.
-A system of this nature would be far more conducive to the protection of the public interests, than that of farming : it would attach the natives of Cevlon to the cultivation of landed property, and make them industrious and independent.
+The persons proper to be employed in the collection of the land-tax ought to be subaltern native officers, under any denomination by which Government may choose to distinguish them, but in no other character than that of tax-gatherers, placed immediately under the controul of the English collector, and each taxgatherer accounting in a direct manner to him for his collection.
+Great service, however, may be derived from the Modilears and other Head-men, by employing them to check the accounts of the taxgatherers, making them keep a register of all the land-taxes collected in their districts or villages; for which purpose, they should receive, from the taxgatherers, an account of the revenue collected from each field: the correctness of which the Modilear or Head-man should be authorized and commanded to ascertain, by inquiries from the parties, or by any other proper means in his power.
+A system of this nature would be far more conducive to the protection of the public interests, than that of farming: it would attach the natives of Ceylon to the cultivation of landed property, and make them industrious and independent.